 Curriculum documents from several countries shows that ‘relevant contexts’ are to be used as motivational devices or contexts for problem solving, but in Stoyanova’s study, success in year 10 was negatively associated with use of ‘real’ contexts.
 The generalities with which students engage in ‘real’ contexts are not necessarily mathematical since the questions are grounded in other generalities.
 For example, students who have engaged in reading a graph of the decay of radioactive waste are likely to be thinking more about the effects of radioactivity than about exponential functions.
 To engage with new mathematical ideas students have to reclassify the components of the problem according to mathematical concepts, and reclassification requires some kind of intervention (Sierpinska 1995; Stech 2007).
 Everyday problems are resolved using everyday and ad hoc methods and do not provide sufficient basis for the creation of new mathematical knowledge; mathematics, by contrast to everyday reasoning, is about representation and generalisation (Sierpinska 1995, 14).
 A role therefore for teaching is to facilitate students’ overcoming of the inherent difficulty of ‘lifting’ the ways we think in one context and applying them in other contexts (Freudenthal 1973, 130).
 Mathematics is not essentially empirical.
 Its source of empowerment is in its abstractions, its reasoning, and its hypotheses about objects which only exist in the mathematical imagination and empirical exploration does not necessitate the development of analytical and deductive methods.

 The approach to this issue taken in the Realistic Mathematics movement has its roots in Freudenthal’s understanding of mathematics as a human activity, and Treffers’ accompanying descriptions of ‘vertical’ mathematisation, meaning reorganisation within the mathematical system (1987).
 A Vygotskian view would be that this shift necessarily disrupts previous notions, challenges intuitive constructs, and offers new ways of thinking appropriated by learners as tools for new kinds of action in new situations.
 A Piagetian view would be that the learner has to make new kinds of classification which may be based on properties which transcend the distinctions the learner currently makes (Inhelder and Piaget 1964, 289).
 Both views emphasise the need for multiple experiences over time to achieve ‘interiorisation’ (Vergnaud 2009).
 Without specific attention to these shifts, mathematical learning may not progress and the introduction of ‘real’ and ‘relevant’ contexts to motivate students to learn mathematics could even limit access to formal mathematical ideas.
-Similarly, students whose learning depends mainly on collaborating with peers may not encounter new conceptualisations.
+Similarly, if not informed by meaningful interaction with someone who knows more mathematics than them, who can see how new formal mathematical ideas might be brought to bear on a task, students whose learning depends mainly on collaborating with peers may not encounter new conceptualisations.

 Mathematical shifts and adolescence